yboulag/cTOST/README.md

 # `cTOST` Overview

 This repository holds the `cTOST` R package.
-This package contains a function of the same name, `cTOST`, that provides an assessment of equivalence in the univariate framework.
-This assessment is based on the state-of-the-art Two One-Sided Tests (TOST), and a corrective procedure applied to the TOST in order to ensure the preservation of the Type I error rate at the desired significance level and a uniform increase in power.
+This package contains the function `tost` which provides an assessment of equivalence in the univariate framework based on the state-of-the-art Two One-Sided Tests (TOST).
+In addition, the package contains the functions `atost` and `dtost`, two corrective procedures applied to the TOST in the univariate framework in order to ensure the preservation of the Type I error rate at the desired nominal level and a uniform increase in power.
+These two functions output an assessment of equivalence in the univariate framework after their respective corrections is applied.
 More details can be found in Boulaguiem et al. (2023) that you can access via this [link](https://www.biorxiv.org/content/10.1101/2023.03.11.532179v3).

 # Install Instructions